sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 There are three notions: *package*, *repository* and *registry*.
 A repository is a Docker registry (private or open like Docker Hub) repository with tagged images for specific package.

-In the above figure *Azure/sonic-dhcp-relay* and *Azure/sonic-snmp* are repositories with a set of images tagged using a version number.
+In the above figure *Azure/sonic-dhcp-relay* and *Azure/sonic-snmp* are repositories with a set of images.

 ### SONiC Package